-Emergency Management Powers and Authority
+Emergency Management Powers and Authority10

-The Executive has general supervision and control of the emergency management organization and is responsible for implementing the provisions of King County Code in the event of a disaster.
-Specifically, the Executive is authorized and empowered to, among other items:
+The executive shall have general supervision and control of the emergency management organization and is further authorized and empowered, among other items, to:

-- 1. Make, amend, and rescind necessary orders, rules, and regulations to implement the emergency provisions of the Code; - 2.
-Cooperate with governments and private agencies in all matters pertaining to the emergency management operations of the County; - 3.
-Procure supplies and equipment, institute training and information programs, and take all other steps including the full or partial mobilization of the emergency management organization in advance of an actual disaster; - 4.
+- 1. Make, amend and rescind the necessary orders, rules and regulations to implement provisions within the King County Code; - 2.
+Cooperate with state governments, the federal government, local governments, other counties the provinces of Canada, and private agencies in all matters pertaining to the emergency management operations of the county; - 3.
+Procure supplies and equipment, institute training and information programs, , and take all other steps including the full or partial mobilization of the emergency management organization in advance of an actual disaster; - 4.
 Coordinate preparation of disaster proclamations and the appropriate documentation thereof for the purpose of obtaining state and federal relief and assistance; - 5.
-Enter into mutual aid arrangements in collaboration with other public and private agencies for reciprocal emergency aid and assistance in the event of a disaster too great to be managed without assistance; and

-6. Delegate any administrative authority vested in the Executive and provide for the subdelegation of any such authority.
+Manage and coordinate the county's internal interdepartmental radio communications during emergencies and disasters that exceed local resources; - 6.
+On behalf of the county, enter into mutual aid arrangements in collaboration with other public and private agencies for reciprocal emergency aid and assistance in the event of a disaster too great to be managed without assistance; - 7.
+Develop and manage a program for interagency coordination; - 8.
+Delegate any administrative authority vested in the executive and provide for the subdelegation of any such an administrative authority.